Johann Carion

-Johann Carion (22 March 1499 – 2 February 1537) was a German astrologer, known also for historical writings.
+Johann Carion (22 March 1499, Bietigheim – 2 February 1537) was a German astrologer, known also for historical writings.

 Life

 He was court astrologer to Elector Joachim I Nestor of Brandenburg.
 A prognostication he published in 1521 gained him a later reputation of having predicted the Protestant Reformation, as well as a major flood in 1525 and some apocalyptic dates.
 For 15 July 1524 he predicted another flood so that Joachim I Nestor and his entourage fled to the Runder Berg, then the highest of the Tempelhofer Berge range south of the residential city of Cölln.
 At about 16:00 h, after spending much of the day on the hill in vain, Electress Elizabeth of Denmark urged her husband to return.
 They returned to town, where a thunderstorm started and a lightning killed four horses and the coachmen.
 According to another source the news of their frightful flight had spread among the Cöllners and Berliners, many of whom had tried to get as well onto the hill, but were kept out by electoral guards.
 On their return the crowd awaited the elector and his entourage and welcoming him laughing.

 Subsequently from 1531 Philip Melanchthon took an interest in his work.
 Andreas Perlach in a work on the comet of 1531 questioned whether his methods were purely astrological or involved magic.

 His death is fixed as 1537, when Melanchthon communicated the news in a letter to Jacob Milich.